 Fast, effortless and 100% online.
 Learn more

-How much Capital Gains Tax you pay when selling company shares or share options for a profit depends on:
+How much Capital Gains Tax you pay when selling company shares or share options for a profit depends on a few things:

-Simple.
-There is no tax to pay if your annual contributions to your ISA stayed in the £20k limit.
+Simple!
+There is no CGT tax to pay if your annual contributions to your ISA stayed within the £20,000 limit.

 In this case the calculation is straightforward as well: